Mark-Eis/BitsnBobs/README.md

 starwars |> detective(name, .pattern = "Darth", .exclude = "Vader") <- "Darth The First"
 starwars |> detective(name, .pattern = "Darth", .arrange_by = desc(name))

-## Create a "retrieval" function
+## Create a "retrieval" function for a data frame with a defined index
 retrieve_starwars <- retriever(starwars, name)
 ## … and retrieve selected columns for a row specified using the index
 retrieve_starwars("Luke Skywalker", ends_with("color"), homeworld)

-## Create replacement function
+## Create a replacement function with a defined index
 `remplace_at_name<-` <- remplacer(name)
 ## Replace the value of a selected column for a row specified using the index
 remplace_at_name(starwars, "Luke Skywalker", homeworld) <- "Mimiland"
 ## Retrieve selected columns for a row specified using the index
 retrieve_starwars("Luke Skywalker", ends_with("color"), homeworld)